web081/java-blogging-app-pipeline-ci-cd/README.md

 2. Configure AWS credentials for Terraform.
 3. Update the Terraform scripts in the `terraform/` directory with your AWS configuration.

+### Monitoring Setup

+1. **Prometheus Setup**:
+   - Deploy Prometheus to your Kubernetes cluster.
+You can use the [Prometheus Helm Chart](https://github.com/prometheus-community/helm-charts/tree/main/charts/prometheus).
+   - Configure Prometheus to scrape metrics from your Java application.

+2. **Grafana Setup**:
+   - Deploy Grafana to your Kubernetes cluster.
+You can use the [Grafana Helm Chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana).
+   - Connect Grafana to your Prometheus instance.
+   - Create dashboards in Grafana to visualize metrics from your application.

 ## Running the Pipeline

 1. Push your code changes to the Git repository.